RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 Open the *Vga_draw* project with Vivado.

 Let's create an IP core for drawing a rectangle.
-The core must draw a rectangle according to the specified parameters; coordinates (x, y) and size along both axes.
+The core must draw a rectangle according to the specified parameters; coordinates (x, y), and size along both axes.

 .. figure:: img/PingPong1.png
     :alt: Logo